panglesd/presentations/blog/blog.md

 ]);
 ```

-The glorified scheduler seems very simple: It records what was the last executed script, and whenever the presenter hits the right arrow key, the next script is executed.
+---

-But then, what happens when you are crazy enough to hit the left arrow key?
-Easy, you just run the previous script, instead of the next one?
-WRONG, young little past self!
-Executing the previous script does not work, you need to revert its execution.
-For instance, if you hit right, then left, the following actions need to be executed:
+## The Problem with "Previous"

-0. `right` is pushed.
+The scheduler is simple: it keeps track of the last executed script, and every time the presenter presses the right arrow key, it executes the next script.

-0-1.
-Scroll the window down to make space.
+But what happens when you are crazy enough press the left arrow key?
+Do you just run the previous script?
+No, not at all!
+To go back, you need to *undo* the previous script’s side effects.

-1. `left` is pushed.
+For instance, if you press right, then left, the following actions need to be executed:

-1-0.
-Scroll the window **up** the same amount.
+1. Scroll the window down to make space.

-TODO: gif
+2. Scroll the window **up** by the same amount.

-Good.
+**TODO: Add GIF here.**

-However, what is the inverse of the second script?
+But what is the inverse of the second action:

-2. Show `I.` and move "Infinite computations" there.
+> Show `I.` and move "Infinite computations" there.

-Indeed, this script is "erasing" some information.
-When scrolling for a predefined amount of pixels, the inverted script does not depend on the execution of the script.
-But in this case, putting back "Infinite computations" where it was depends on... well, where it was.
+This script erases information.
+Undoing it requires knowing the state before it ran: putting back "Infinite computations" where it was depends on... well, where it was.

-Past self though for at least 5 minutes about how to solve that, before starting coding.
-After all, he had in mind a solution to this: To go from step n to step n-1, all you have to do is know how to go to step 0: Then, you can go to step n-1 by executing the scripts.
+My past self spent five minutes thinking about this before coding the first solution that came to mind:

 ```javascript
 this.refresh = () => {